Bobby Bland: Collaborations and tributes

 The Irish singer-songwriter Van Morrison was an early adherent of Bland, covering "Turn On Your Love Light" while with the band Them (he later covered "Ain't Nothing You Can't Do" on his 1974 live album It's Too Late to Stop Now), and Bland was an occasional guest singer at Morrison's concerts.
 He also included a previously unreleased version of a March 2000 duet of Morrison and Bland singing "Tupelo Honey" on his 2007 compilation album, The Best of Van Morrison Volume 3.

 In 2008 the British singer and lead vocalist of Simply Red, Mick Hucknall, released the album Tribute to Bobby, containing songs associated with Bland.
 The album reached 18 in the UK Albums Chart.

 Death

-Bland continued performing until shortly before his death.
-He died on June 23, 2013, at his home in Germantown, Tennessee, a suburb of Memphis, after what family members described as "an ongoing illness."
+Bland died on June 23, 2013, at his home in Germantown, Tennessee, a suburb of Memphis, after what family members described as "an ongoing illness."
 He was 83.
 He is interred at Memorial Park Cemetery in Memphis.
 He is survived by his wife, Willie Martin Bland, and his son Rodd, who is also a musician.
-After his death, his son Rodd told news media that Bland had recently told him that the blues musician James Cotton was Bland's half-brother.
+After his death, Rodd told news media that Bland had recently told him that the blues musician James Cotton was Bland's half-brother.